 - TL;DR

-Why the free plan is not a long-term option
+Why isn’t the HubSpot free plan a long-term option?

 HubSpot’s free plan is designed to be the best free CRM on the market, and it largely is.
 You get contact management for up to a million contacts, a basic pipeline, live chat, meeting scheduling, and simple email marketing.
 For a solo operator or a two-person team just getting organised, it is hard to beat.